anthonypub/domainadapt/readme.txt

 Then last we would need a component to map the resulting stream of Score\tId back to the sentences for corpus selection.

+To figure out where the original line came from, we need to know the original file name and the original line number.

+These can be encoded in two 32-bit ints or so, so having 64-bit id's ought to do it.
+Then we just need a table of (file id -> file location), and we have what we need.

 ===== Old steps from cmd line versio =====